jfeddern/VulnRelay/docs/development/README.md

 The workflow automatically:
 - Runs comprehensive tests and security scans
-- Builds multi-architecture Docker images
+- Builds Docker images for linux/amd64
 - Packages and publishes Helm charts
 - Signs all artifacts with Cosign
 - Creates GitHub release with artifacts